You appear to be using an unsupported browser, and it may not be able to display this site properly. You may wish to upgrade your browser.

 Retail, hospitality and leisure businesses

-Retail, hospitality and leisure businesses will get 100% rates relief.
+Retail, hospitality and leisure businesses can get 50% rates relief for the first three months of 2022-23, capped at £27,500 per ratepayer.
 To get this relief, a property has to be occupied.
 Properties that have closed temporarily due to the government's coronavirus advice will be treated as occupied.

 You can get these rates reliefs even if you already get another relief for your property.

 If you're not sure you're eligible

 Your local council deals with the reliefs.

 Contact your local council if you're not sure if you're eligible or if you need more information.

 If you're struggling to pay your non-domestic rates bill you should contact your local council and ask them about your payment options.